ebtc-protocol/ebtc/README.md

 The tokens are freely exchangeable - anyone with an Ethereum address can send or receive eBTC tokens, whether they have an open CDP or not.
 The tokens are burned upon repayment of a CDP's debt.

 The eBTC system regularly updates the stETH:BTC price via a decentralized data feed.
-When a Cdp falls below a minimum collateralization ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.
+When a CDP falls below a minimum collateralization ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.

 ## Liquidations